json-api/json-api/_format/1.1/index.md

 a single link as its value.
 The `profile` key, if present, **MUST** hold an array of links.

-For example, the following `self` link is simply a URL:
+For example, the following `self` link is simply a URI:

 ```json
 "links": {